Colombia–United States relations: Interpretations of US role

 Doug Stokes argued in 2005 that, along with the other factors, the past and present interference of successive American administrations in Colombian affairs had often sought to preserve a measure of stability in Colombia, by upholding a political and economic status quo understood as favorable to U.S. interests even at the cost of contributing to promoting greater instability for the majority of the Colombian population.

 However, other studies on the influence to Colombian domestic agenda from US military aid have demonstrated other results.
 In contrast to the stereotypical belief that foreign aid should strengthen a weak state's governing capacity or reduce violence, US military assistance may have actually worsened domestic violence in Colombia by introducing a higher level of paramilitary attacks as well as decreasing anti-narcotic operations.
 Also, empirical evidence suggests that US aid does not help reduce violence related to the production of drug crops such as coca.

+Public opinions

+According to the 2012 U.S. Global Leadership Report, 47% of Colombians approved of U.S. leadership, with 23% of the people disapproving and 29% remaining percentage uncertain; the sixth-highest rating of the U.S. for any surveyed country in the Americas.
+In a survey in 2015, the image of President Obama's favorability was 78% among Colombians.
+According to a 2026 Pew Research Center survey, 60% of Colombians had a favorable view of the United States, while 35% had a negative view.